lextomato/nest-users/docs/en/README.md

 ### 🔑 **`AuthModule`**

+- **Google Auth**: Login or register with a Google account via OAuth2.
 - **JWT Authentication**: Robust JWT-based authentication implementation, including active session validation and revoked token handling for maximum security.
 - **Authentication Endpoints**: Support for login, logout, session validation, password change, and forgotten password recovery.
 - **JWT Strategy**: Implementation of JWT strategy with token validation on each request and support for token revocation.